 - During migration, the immediate backup of data

 - Deletion control – Control who and what is able to delete data

 Automated Daily Backups

 Backups of public cloud data are extremely important and should be automated.
 Organizations looking to move to the Google Cloud Platform need to utilize a solution for backing their data securely and automatically.
-By implementing a backup solution that allows fine-grained control over backed-up files, as well as encrypts backed-up data, provides a secure and customizable approach to backing up data in the public cloud.
+Using a backup tool that lets you easily manage and encrypt your files gives a safe and tailored way to store data in the cloud.

 Backup Google Workspace Data During Migration

 During migration to Google Workspace public cloud services, organizations are at risk of data loss if backups are not happening immediately.
 As soon as business-critical data lands in the Google Workspace public cloud environment, it needs to be protected.
 Make sure to have a solution in place before moving business-critical data.

 Have a solution designed to begin backing up data once the Google Workspace (G Suite) data migration begins.
 This way, data is protected from both sides – both on-premise and in the Google Workspace public cloud.